indunet/fastproto/docs/android.md

 ## FAQ

 - **Can I use lambda formulas on Android?** Yes!
-Since 4.0.0, the `fastproto-processor` module generates formula classes at compile time, making lambda formulas fully compatible with Android.
+The `fastproto-processor` module generates formula classes at compile time, making lambda formulas fully compatible with Android.
+- **Why can't I use the `fastproto` bundle on Android?** Android's build system requires explicit annotation processor configuration.
+The bundle works for standard Maven/Gradle projects but Android needs separate `fastproto-core` + `fastproto-processor` dependencies.
 - **Do I need the annotation processor?** If you use `@DecodingFormula(lambda = "...")` or `@EncodingFormula(lambda = "...")`, yes.
 If you only use class-based formulas like `@DecodingFormula(MyFormula.class)`, the annotation processor is optional.
 - **Do I need ProGuard rules?** If you rely on reflection/annotations, keep them as shown above.
 The generated formula classes should also be kept.